-Management and monitoring of the virtual resource can be executed from each management screen of the virtual resource on the GUI of ISM.
+Management and monitoring for the virtual resource can be executed from the each management screen of the virtual resource on ISM GUI.

-For descriptions on the contents and displayed items of the GUI for Virtual Resource Management, refer to the ISM online help.
+For the descriptions for the contents and displayed items of the GUI for Virtual Resource Management, refer to the ISM online help.